praawt/developers/book/tutorials/how-to-publish-inventory.md

 ## Step by step

-Let's say your name is Frank, you are accidentaly living in NASA offices in Washington, DC and you are going out of town for a weekend.
+Let's say your name is Frank, you are accidentally living in NASA offices in Washington, DC and you are going out of town for the weekend.
 That's a great moment to offer your apartment to other travellers.

 ### Preparing the data

-In Winding Tree ecosystem, data is divided into the following
+In the Winding Tree ecosystem, data is divided into the following
 groups:

   - general description